firemodels/bot/Bundlebot/README.md

    6. Type : `nohup ./BUILD_bundle.sh &` on a Linux computer to build a Linux bundle.
    7. Type : `nohup ./BUILD_bundle.sh &` on a Mac computer to build a Mac bundle.
    8. Type: `BUILD_bundle ` on a Windows PC to build a Windows bundle. (nohup is not available on Windows).
-   9. Type: `GH2bundles.sh` to download the bundles to the `bundles` directory when the bundles are ready to be published.
+   9. Type: `GH2bundles.sh` when the bundles are ready to be published to download the bundles to the `bot/Bundlebot/build/bundles` directory .
 Type `GH2bundles.bat` if on a PC .
 Draft a new release at https://github.com/firemodels/fds/releases then upload the bundles from the `bundles` directory to this new release.

 ### Notes